jobovy/extreme-deconvolution/README.rst

 or download it using the big green button above the file listing above.

-(note that downloading and installing the latest released version under the 'releases' tab is *not* recommended, as this version is out-of-date; please install the latest master version instead)
+(note that downloading and installing the latest released version under the 'releases' tab is *not* recommended, as this version is out-of-date; please install the latest `main`` version instead)

 Installation
 ------------